-\lemboundonexittimes* \begin{proof} The proof is structured as follows.
-We first bound the difference of the cumulative inflow rates (of the continuous flow and the hypothetical flow) at node $u$ at the entrance time, afterwards we bound the difference of the cumulative outflow rates at node $v$ at the queue entrance time.
-Finally, we can bound the difference of the arrival time functions at node $v$.
+\begin{proof} The proof is structured as follows.
+We first bound the difference in the cumulative inflow rates (between the continuous flow and the hypothetical flow) at node $u$ at the entrance time, afterwards we bound the difference in the cumulative outflow rates at node $v$ at the queue entrance time.
+Finally, we can bound the difference in the arrival time functions at node $v$.

 We start the proof with the following claim.
 Let $\theta \coloneqq \l_{j,u}(\phi)$ and $\zeta \coloneqq k_{j, u}(\phi)$. \begin{claim} It holds that

 \end{claim}